 The best time to visit is during weekdays to avoid crowds.
 It becomes very during the weekends, holidays, and before Lebaran.
 Wear comfy clothes even though the market is air-conditioned.

-Budget hotels here are everywhere, including Ibis Budget Jakarta Tanah Abang, which offers $21 a night.
+Budget hotels here are everywhere.
 Of course, you will not miss the expensive hotels here but you will surely find accommodation that suits your budget.

 If you are searching for expats, CBD may not be where you will find them, even though you will still see some.
 Nevertheless, it is one of the neighborhoods in Jakarta with a lively nightlife.